In Search Of Yummy-ness

 • Frequently Asked Questions

-• Recipe
+• Recipe Card

 Ingredients & Substitutions

-There are only 9 ingredients in these sandwiches, but they pack a ton of flavour!
+There are only 9 ingredients in these sandwiches, but they pack a ton of flavour.

 Ingredients used to make smoked salmon tea sandwiches layed out on a table.
 Ingredients include smoked salmon, Pumpernickel bread, cream cheese, capers and more.

-See below for key ingredient tips and easy swaps to suit your taste or what you have on hand.
+See below for key ingredient tips and swaps to suit your taste or what you have on hand.

 • Smoked Salmon: I use cold-smoked salmon for this recipe, which is usually labelled as "smoked salmon" at the grocery store.
 You can use other varieties of cured salmon, such as Nova salmon, lox, or gravlax.
-However, avoid hot-smoked salmon (also called kippered salmon), as it has a firmer, flaky texture that doesn’t work well in tea sandwiches.

 • Capers: These pickled flower buds add a tangy, savoury punch.
 If you don't have them or don't enjoy their flavour, you can leave them out.